ItPohgero/mama/README.md

 ## 🛠️ Contributing

-We warmly welcome contributions from everyone!
-Check out our [contributing guide](https://github.com/ItPohgero/mama-cli/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.
-Be sure to adhere to our [code of conduct](https://github.com/ItPohgero/mama-cli/blob/main/CODE_OF_CONDUCT.md).
+We welcome contributions!
+Please check out our [contributing guide](https://github.com/ItPohgero/mama-cli/blob/main/CONTRIBUTING.md) for details on how to get started.
+Make sure to follow our [code of conduct](https://github.com/ItPohgero/mama-cli/blob/main/CODE_OF_CONDUCT.md).

-Join us in making **Mama CLI** better, and become part of a growing community of engineers and IT enthusiasts!

 ---